 Defining our personal values will help us to more easily live our lives as the person we want to be.
 Clarifying values in a marriage or family will help to get everyone involved on the same page and will alleviate issues created by moving against each other.
 Solidfying the values of a business helps to build on the original inspiration for the company, attract employees to uphold the values, and to reach the intended audience.

 This work is deep and vulnerable, but it is the most powerful work we can do to get in touch with living our lives as our essential and authentic self.
 When we take the time to define our core values and live mindfully in accordance with them, we can more easily reach our goals and live the life that feels good to us.
+Our values will support our purpose and how we can live in alignment with that purpose from day to day.

 There are many values and many values assessments available for free online.
 Here is the link to one by Darren Hardy: